coocos/k8s-k3d-notes/README.md

 "10.42.0.6"
 ```

 Note that this is the IP of the pod _within_ the cluster.
 You can't really reach it outside the cluster just yet.
-In order to communicate with it, let's create a temporary [busybox](https://en.wikipedia.org/wiki/BusyBox) pod and use wget to send an HTTP request to our pod running Flask:
+In order to communicate with it, we'll create a temporary [busybox](https://en.wikipedia.org/wiki/BusyBox) pod and use wget to send an HTTP request to our pod running Flask:

 ```shell
 $ kubectl run -it busybox --image=busybox --rm --restart=Never -- wget -q -O - 10.42.0.6:5000